Whitevinyl/tombola.js/README.md

 ```
 >*returns: integer array*

 Randomly generates an array of whole numbers, which are clustered around a randomly selected point between 'min' and 'max', same as tombola.cluster(); The difference is that chance is not evenly distributed, it can be weighted so that generated numbers are more heavily distributed around the center of the cluster.
-Higher 'strength' and fewer 'die' will give a more even distribution, while lower 'strength' and more 'die' will make a more center-heavy cluster. 'strength' and 'die' refer to "FUDGE die" properties (see tombola.fudge();). 'strength' X 'die' = the total spread of the cluster.
+Higher 'strength' and fewer 'die' will give a more even distribution, while lower 'strength' and more 'die' will make a more center-heavy cluster. 'strength' and 'die' refer to "Fudge dice" properties (see tombola.fudge();). 'strength' X 'die' = the total spread of the cluster.

 -